MoFrod/downsampling_timeseries/graphs/README.md

-Here you can store any graphs that you produce.
+Here I have stored any graphs or visualisations that were produced.